leon4rd/test/README.md

-## How do you organize a space party?
-You planet.
+## How many kids with ADD does it take to change a lightbulb?
+Let's go ride bikes!